Robust and Adaptive Door Operation with a Mobile Robot: Grasping the Handle

 \subsubsection{Handle Orientation}

 The end-effector orientation for grasping the handle depends on this feature.
-Since door handles are commonly only oriented vertically or horizontally (for the particular case of a door knob, full orientation is not relevant to grasp it), the binary decision can be made by comparing the dimensions of the sides of the CNN output bounding boxes.
+Since door handles are commonly only oriented vertically or horizontally (for a doorknob, full orientation is not relevant to grasp it), the binary decision can be made by comparing the lengths of the sides of the bounding boxes for the handles in the output of the CNN.
 If the height is greater than the width, the handle orientation will be vertical and vice versa.